KasperskyLab/hrtng/readme.md

 # hrtng IDA plugin
 hrtng IDA plugin is a collection of tools, ideas and experiments from different sources I've found interesting and useful in my reversing work.

+A practical guide to the reverse of a complex malware using the example of dissecting a FinSpy module wih help of hrtng IDA plagin on [securelist](https://securelist.com/hrtng-ida-pro-plugin/)

 There is no one place in menu where all functionality of the plugin grouped together. hrtng menu items placed closer to logically related standard IDA & Hex-Rays decompiler functions.
 Messages, menu items, popup windows and dialog boxes belong to this plugin are marked with "`[hrt]`" prefix.

 The plugin requires Hex-Rays decompiler presence in your IDA installation.
 The plugin can be compiled with IDA SDK >= 7.3 but not well tested with old versions.